Abu Mena: History

 Word of the shepherd's healing powers spread rapidly.
 The synaxarium describes Constantine I sending his sick daughter to the shepherd to be cured, and credits her with finding Menas' body, after which Constantine ordered the construction of a church at the site.
 (Some versions of the story replace Constantine with the late-5th century emperor Zeno, but archaeologists have dated the original foundation to the late 4th century).
 By the late 4th century, it was a significant pilgrimage site named Martyroupolis, where Christians sought healing and other miracles.
 Menas flasks are a particular type of small terracotta ampullae sold to pilgrims as containers for holy water or holy vigillamp-oil which are found very widely around the Western Mediterranean, dating roughly from the century and a half before the Muslim conquest.
 They are cheaply made but impressed with images of the saint that are of significance in the study of iconography; it is presumed they were made around the city.

 During the reign of Arcadius, the local archbishop observed that crowds were overwhelming the small church.
 He wrote to the eastern emperor, who ordered a major expansion of the facilities, the first of three major church expansions which would eventually take place.
 By the end of Late antiquity, Abu Mena had become the leading pilgrimage site in Egypt.

 Around the mid-6th century, the port town of Philoxenite was established on the southern shore of Lake Mareotis to support pilgrimage to Abu Mena.
-Built on the ruins of a Roman settlement, it served as a transit hub fit equipped with rest houses where pilgrims could stay before continuing their journey.
+Built on the ruins of a Roman settlement, it served as a transit hub equipped with rest houses where pilgrims could stay before continuing their journey.
 Its construction is believed to have been financed by Philoxenos, a prominent figure in Byzantine politics at the time.